giacomo-romanini/giacomo-romanini.github.io/_pages/research.md

 ### Discussions

-"Trade Intermediation and Resilience in Global Sourcing", by Oscar Perelló _2024 BdI, ECB, WB workshop on "Trade, value chains and financial linkages in the global economy"_
+"Trade Intermediation and Resilience in Global Sourcing", by Perelló \
+_2024 BdI, ECB, WB workshop on "Trade, value chains and financial linkages in the global economy"_

-"The Ripple Effect: Supply Chain Reconfigurations and Cross-border Credit Dynamics" _2024 10th Annual Banking Research Network Workshop_
+"The Ripple Effect: Supply Chain Reconfigurations and Cross-border Credit Dynamics", by Correa, Fabiani, Ossandon, Sarmiento \
+_2024 10th Annual Banking Research Network Workshop_

-"A Sufficient Statistics Approach for Endogenous Production Networks: Theory and Evidence from Ukraine’s War", by Korovkin, Makarin, Miyauchi
+"A Sufficient Statistics Approach for Endogenous Production Networks: Theory and Evidence from Ukraine’s War", by Korovkin, Makarin, Miyauchi  \
 _2023 BdI, ECB, WB workshop on "Trade, value chains and financial linkages in the global economy"_